sheumann/smbfst/README.md

     vfs objects = catia fruit streams_xattr
     fruit:encoding = native

+On some Linux distros, you may need to install a package such as `samba-vfs-modules` to provide the `vfs_fruit` module.
 If you are configuring Samba via a management interface (e.g. on a NAS) rather than by editing `smb.conf` directly, use of the `vfs_fruit` module may be controlled by a Mac compatibility setting.

 In order for Samba servers to be listed in the SMB control panel, the server system must be running an mDNS responder such as Avahi.
 This is installed by default in many Linux distributions, but on some systems you may need to install it yourself.
 (You can still connect to Samba servers by entering their address in the SMB control panel, even if they do not have an mDNS responder.)